colts70/The-Sematic-Stack/README.md

 HESS / DFH lets the root-domain website owner declare the site’s topic upfront — before AI systems or search engines have to guess.

 The root domain is the only authoritative semantic root.
+Each topic gets only one Root Domain which is your main website with a root deciptor.
+Example: https://yourdomain.com/.well-known/stack

 • The root domain MUST be the primary public website for the topic.
 • All 5 semantic anchors MUST match the root topic exactly.